Zottman Curl: Muscles Worked, How To Do and Form

 1. Set an incline bench to a comfortable angle, typically around 45 degrees.

-2. Sit on the bench with your back resting against it and your feet planted firmly on the ground.
+2. Sit on the bench with your back against it and feet flat on the ground.

 3. Hold a dumbbell in each hand with a supinated grip (palms facing up) and dumbbells hanging by your sides.

-4. Exhale and curl the dumbbells toward your shoulder.
+4. Inhale and move the dumbbells towards your shoulder.

 5. Keep curling until the dumbbells are close to your shoulders.

-6. At the top of the movement, pause briefly, and then rotate your wrists, pronating your grip (palms facing down).
+6. Pause briefly at the top of the movement, then rotate your forearm 180 degrees (palms facing down).

 Know More: Incline Dumbbell Curl: Muscle Worked, How To Do & Form